Meta and RedTrack

 - Paste the script into your landing page code.

-- Add the tracking parameters to your Facebook campaign (see Step 9 of this guide “Create an ad on Facebook”).
+- Add the tracking parameters to your Meta campaign (see Step 7 “Create an ad on Meta” of this guide).

 1. Campaigns → Create new campaign → Fill in the info in all the sections and tabs: